 Twice a week we publish blogs covering use cases, industry news, anecdotes, inspiration and loads of other topics related to SMS messaging.
 You can visit the blog from our website at any time, or you can follow us on Twitter to find out what the latest topics are as soon as they are posted.
 And we love to hear your thoughts too.
 We welcome your stories, ideas, and opinions in the comments.

 All of these resources are available on our website free of charge – we don’t even ask for an email address.
 Just select whatever interests you and access it immediately.

 I also wanted to remind you that we’re here to help whenever you need it.
-We’re available via Live Chat and email 24/7, and we can be reached via phone at 0800 954 5305.
+We’re available via Live Chat and email within office hours, and we can be reached via phone at 0800 954 5305.

 Part 6: Free Consultation

 Finally we just want to let you know that you can arrange a free consultation with one of our team to discuss any aspect of fastsms at any time.
 This could be about anything, including: